-4. If the Principal is not a member of the Church of England, the Governing Body shall, and in any event may, appoint a Chaplain, who shall be a clergyman of the Church of England.
-The Chaplain's main responsibility shall be to the duties of his Office.
-He shall be appointed on such conditions as to duties tenure emoluments and residence as the Governing Body may decide at the time of his appointment or re-appointment.
+4. If the Principal is not a member of the Church of England, the Governing Body shall, and in any event may, appoint a Chaplain, who shall be a priest in, or an Anglican priest with permission to officiate in, the Church of England.
+The Chaplain's main responsibility shall be to the duties of her Office.
+She shall be appointed on such conditions as to duties, tenure, emoluments and residence as the Governing Body may decide at the time of her appointment or re-appointment.